The definitive list is here, let the guzzling commence.

 Vice and Virtue

-Luke Downing is one of the most prestigious chefs in the city, his reputation precedes him and his city centre restaurant, Vice & Virtue, is where you’ll find him (although he owns loads of different restaurants across the city).
+Jono Hawthorne is one of the most prestigious chefs in the city, his reputation precedes him and his city centre restaurant, Vice & Virtue, is where you’ll find him.
 Don’t expect to walk in without a reservation, this is one of the best restaurants in Leeds, after all.
 Report to the bar and they’ll take you up to the art deco dining room, where the food is nothing short of exquisite.

 Multi-course tasting menus pack in locally-sourced ingredients cooked and presented to perfection.
-Downing has been known to spend the morning foraging, just so he can serve dishes like venison with berries and pear.
-Expect a chorus of ‘oohs’ and ‘aahs’ as each plate is brought to the table.
-It’s a fine dining feast with a price tag to match, but for a truly unrestrained celebration you can splurge on one of the complementary drinks packages, as their knowledgeable team pair wines and creative cocktails with your courses.
+Expect a chorus of ‘oohs’ and ‘aahs’ as each plate is brought to the table, whether it’s savoury porridge with aged parmesan, truffle and coffee or it’s the raw beef with oyster custard and Yorkshire parkin.
+It’s a fine dining feast with a price tag to match, but for a truly unrestrained celebration you can splurge on one of the complementary drinks packages, as they pair wines and creative cocktails with your courses.

 Vice and Virtue, 68 New Briggate, Leeds, West Yorkshire, LS1 6NU.
 Menus range from £49 to £70 per person.